Niko B

-Tom George Austin (born 7 December 2000), better known by his stage name Niko B, is an English rapper from Newport Pagnell, Buckinghamshire.
-He is best known for his lyrical rap descriptions of small town Britain and genre-spanning sound, as well as singles "Why's This Dealer?" and "Who's That What's That".
+Tom George Austin (born 7 December 2000), better known by his stage name Niko B, is an English rapper and YouTuber from Newport Pagnell, Buckinghamshire.
+He has been credited as a leading artist within the rise of the UK underground rap scene.

+He is best known for his lyrical rap descriptions of "small town Britain" and genre-spanning sound, as well as his singles "Why's This Dealer?" and "Who's That What's That".